austinlouden/talks/how-to-learn-foreign-language/slides.md

 ### Common pitfalls of learning by reading and writing

-Note: When you look at the problems people often say they have when learning a language, the community has noticed that many of these can be traced back to an education that based mostly on reading and writing.
+Note: In my experience, most of the difficulties I've heard from people learning languages fall into one of these three buckets.

 !!!